Albert Collins: Personal life

 In his early days, Collins worked as a paint mixer and truck driver to make ends meet.
 In 1971, when he was 39 years old, he worked in construction, since he could not make a proper living from his music.
 One of his construction jobs was a remodeling project for Neil Diamond.
 He continued with this type of work until the late 1970s, when his wife, Gwen, talked him into returning to a career in music.

 After a three-month battle with cancer, Collins died at his home in Las Vegas, Nevada, on November 24, 1993.
 He was 61 years old.
 Surviving him were his wife, Gwendolyn, and his father, Andy Thomas.

+Albert Collins is buried at Davis Memorial Park in Las Vegas, Nevada, a cemetery adjacent to Harry Reid International Airport.

 Legacy

 Collins was an inspiration to a generation of Texas guitar players, including Stevie Ray Vaughan and Jimmie Vaughan.
 He was among a small group of Texas blues players, along with Johnny "Guitar" Watson and Johnny Copeland, who shaped the legacy of T-Bone Walker into a modern blues template that was to have a major influence on many later players.
 In an interview with Guitar World magazine, Robert Cray said, "it was seeing Albert Collins at a rock festival in 1969 that really turned my head around."
-Two years later, Collins played at Cray's high-school graduation party in Tacoma, Washington, and the ice-pick sound sunk in deep: "That was it," Cray recalled.
+Two years later, Collins played at Cray's high-school graduation party in Tacoma, Washington, and the ice-pick sound sank in deep: "That was it," Cray recalled.
 "That changed my whole life around.
 From that moment I started seriously studying the blues."
 Rolling Stone ranked Collins at number 56 on its list of the 100 greatest guitarists.